MSc Business Analytics

 - Ethics and sustainability issues in business analytics.

-Students will attend the mandatory Business Analytics Consulting Project unit, applying their knowledge to real-life business problems for an external client
+Attend the mandatory Business Analytics Consulting Project unit, applying your knowledge to real-life business problems for an external client.

 In the summer term, students will undertake the Business Analytics Dissertation Project, applying the knowledge acquired to research a topic of interest.
 This project builds on prior learning and enhances their critical analysis skills.
-Students will explore real-world business problems, provide practical solutions, and communicate findings to relevant stakeholders.
+Explore real-world business problems, provide practical solutions, and communicate findings to relevant stakeholders.
 Visit our programme catalogue for more details.

 Entry requirements